TapResearch/slate/source/includes/_campaign_quota.md

 `PUT https://www.tapresearch.com/api/v1/campaigns/:campaign_id/campaign_quotas/:id`

 <aside class=warning>
-Since we current don't allow you to destroy a campaign_qualification, all campaign_qualifications will be replaced unless the campaign_qualifications array is empty.
+Since we currently don't allow you to destroy a campaign_qualification, all campaign_qualifications will be replaced unless the campaign_qualifications array is empty.
 </aside>